milan-stoj/RPi-GeckoDriveController/README.md

 # RPi-GeckoDriveController
-Python GUI for controlling Gecko stepper drives off of a raspberry-pi.
+PyQt5 GUI for controlling Gecko stepper drives off of a raspberry-pi.

+## Features